Hard Lessons Building Agents Since GPT-3.5

 That's the craft.
 That's it.

 Prompting is not a trick.
 It's the new programming.
 Every word matters.
 Ordering matters.
 What you leave out matters more than what you put in.
-The difference between "analyze this filing" and "read this 10-K and flag any disclosure that contradicts the guidance on the prior earnings call, with the exact quote and page number" is the difference between a useless agent and a $1,000/month product.
+The difference between a vague instruction and a precise one is the difference between a useless agent and a product you can bet a customer on.

 Traditional software engineering trains you for the opposite mindset.
 Determinism.
 Types.
 Unit tests with fixed inputs and fixed outputs.
 If the function misbehaves, you step through it in a debugger and find the bug.